reactors-io/reactors-io.github.io/discuss.md

 ### GitHub

-Concrete technical discussion about the codebase itself is very welcome.
+Concrete technical discussion related to the codebase itself is very welcome.
 Please use our official repositories at GitHub!

 <a href="https://github.com/reactors-io/reactors">